What is it?

 Should I buy one?

 The new CR-V improves upon all that we’ve liked about the model and rounds off the package with the long-overdue inclusion of a diesel engine and the added practicality of a third row.
 Sure, the diesel could have had a bit more power and the third row is for occasional use at best, but for the typical urban SUV buyer, the CR-V offers the right ingredients in a refined, comfortable and contemporary package.
-Expect prices to start from Rs 27 lakh for the petrol and Rs 30 lakh for the diesel.
+Prices start from Rs 28.15 lakh for the petrol and go up to Rs 32.75 lakh for the diesel with all-wheel-drive (ex-showroom, India).
 That’s a whole lot of money for a Honda, but if you think about it, the CR-V is also a whole lot of SUV from Honda.